 THE ROAD TO BADWATER

 In 2011, I got invited.
 You have to be invited and only 90 people get invited.
-To do Badwater, you have to have completed at least three 100-mile races within a calendar year and you have to submit a running resume.
+To do Badwater, you have to had completed at least three 100-mile races within a calendar year and you have to submit a running resume.
 It’s not enough to have just finished three ultras.
 You have to have done well.

 Preparing for and running Badwater, that just set the whole ultra scene for me.
 I fell in love with the adrenaline rush of getting ready for the races and pushing the limit physically and mentally.
 That will always be my dream race.
 The traditional Badwater is unique to any other race on the planet because of the climate, the temperatures and the solitude of not seeing anything for miles and miles.